-Kowsar is very sensitive about all potential misconducts either in research or in publications.
-As members of COPE, all Kowsar journals will follow the COPE guidelines outlining how to deal with cases of suspected misconduct.
-Each Kowsar journal shows its specific logo from COPE in its website which directly guide the readers to COPE page of that website.
-You may find this direct logo of COPE in "journal info" or "List of Source" page of each journal.
+Briefland is very conscious of all potential misconducts either in research or in publications.
+As members of COPE, all Briefland journals will follow the COPE guidelines outlining how to deal with cases of suspected misconduct.
+Each Briefland journal shows its specific logo from COPE on its website which directly guides the readers to the COPE page of that website.
+You may find this direct logo of COPE in the "journal info" or "List of Source" page of each journal.

-Any EIC of Kowsar is able to receive advice from COPE and we, as publisher, committed to present any data to all authorized institutions or organizations like COPE.
+Any EIC of Briefland is able to receive advice from COPE and we, as publisher, committed to present any data to all authorized institutions or organizations like COPE.

 All allegations of misconducts pre- or post-publication will be reported to us via 2 different methods: